Stationary Black Holes: Classification of stationary solutions (``No hair theorems")

 The above results are collectively known under the name of \emph{no hair theorems}, and they have not provided the final answer to the problem so far.
-There are no \emph{a priori} reasons known for the analyticity hypothesis in the rigidity theorem.
-Further, degenerate horizons have been completely understood in the static case only.
+Indeed, there are no \emph{a priori} reasons known for the analyticity hypothesis in the rigidity theorem, except for the \emph{non-degenerate slowly-rotating} case settled by Alexakis, Ionescu and Klainerman.